CameronNemo/brillo/README.md

 * Ability to save and restore brightness across boots
 * Directly using `sysfs` to set brightness without relying on X
 * Unpriveleged access with no new setuid binaries
+* Containment with AppArmor

-Let's get started with a few examples, for details, see below for the full description of the different commands, options and how to access different controllers.
+Let's get started with a few examples; see below for the full description of available commands and options.

 Examples
 --------